-See details in Call-Off Schedule 20 (Call-Off Specification) section 3.
+See details in Call-Off Schedule 20 (Call-Off Specification) section 4.6 and as further detailed in the table below.

 Draft Deliverables are not intended to be relied upon and any reliance shall be at Buyer's own risk and without liability to Supplier.
 Supplier accepts no liability for errors in Services and Deliverables provided in reliance upon Client's own provided materials and data.
 Baringa shall not be precluded from re-using the methodologies, know-how and skills acquired in the provision of Services.